 Love in all its glory is beautiful and authentic.
 It can evolve us as humans and help us notice parts of ourselves that we never thought existed.
-It can be purposeful.
-It can identify another soul so exquisitely.
-Love has the ability change our perceptions significantly.
+It can identify another soul so exquisitely and has ability change our perceptions significantly.
 However, love in itself is not enough and here’s why:

 Just because you’ve fallen in love with someone does not necessarily mean they are the right partner for you over the long-term.
 That spark will not hold your relationship as much as it feels like it potentially could.